HauntedBees/Godot-Virtual-Keyboard-and-Daisywheel/README.md

-# Godot 3.4 Virtual Keyboard andDaisywheel
+# Godot 3.4 Virtual Keyboard and Daisywheel
 A virtual on-screen keyboard supporting gamepad and mouse-based input as well as a daisywheel supporting gamepad input.

 # Installation